Students are expected to read and understand and abide by school policies.

 • treat school property with respect

-• refrain from bringing weapons of any kind to school
+• No Weapons of any kind are allowed at school

 • refrain from use of alcohol and non prescription drugs during class hours